 The liability of the potentially responsible individuals varies, depending on the rules and principles adopted in the jurisdiction where the mishap occurred.
-David Resnick & Associates, P.C., is an experienced slip & fall law firm that can determine whether liability may exist in a particular case and help an injured person recover damages for lost wages, medical bills, and pain and suffering.
+David Resnick & Associates, P.C., is an experienced New York City slip & fall lawyer that can determine whether liability may exist in a particular case and help an injured person recover damages for lost wages, medical bills, and pain and suffering.

 The experienced New York City premise liability lawyers at our firm can help you get full and fair compensation if you or a loved one has been injured in a slip and fall or trip and fall accident in New York City.
 Call us today or use our online contact form for a free consultation and claim evaluation.